DrThomasAger/smile/README.md

 | **Moonshot AI** ✔️           | Kimi K2       |   ✅   |
 |                     | Kimi 1.5 |   ✅   |

 **Note:** *Don't see your favorite model?
-Please feel free to try the above prompt on your own model or one we haven't tested and report back the results.
+Please feel free to try the above prompt and report back the results.
 So far it works on everything!*

 *We are constantly updating this table with community submitted information.*